BloomTech-Labs/life-logger-be/README.md

 ## Documentation

-See [Frontend Documentation](🚫link to your frontend readme here) for details on the fronend of our project.
+See [LifeLogger](https://github.com/Lambda-School-Labs/life-logger-fe) for details on the fronend of our project.